facebookresearch/GENRE/README.md

 If the module cannot be found, preface the python command with `PYTHONPATH=.`

 ## Licence
-LAMA is licensed under the CC-BY-NC 4.0 license.
+GENRE is licensed under the CC-BY-NC 4.0 license.
 The text of the license can be found [here](https://github.com/facebookresearch/GENRE/blob/main/LICENSE).